Zlata Chochieva: Concert activities

-Chochieva has been invited to important international music festivals such as the Miami International Piano Festival, the Gilmore Keyboard Festival (being the "Gilmore Rising Star" in the season 2017–2018), the festival «Progetto Martha Argerich» at Lugano, to the Lucerne Festival as well as to the Berliner Klavierfestival.
-In 2018 she established a new International piano Festival at the Ivanovka estate jointly with the pianist Misha Dacic.
+Chochieva has been invited to important international music festivals such as the Miami International Piano Festival, the Gilmore Keyboard Festival (as the "Gilmore Rising Star" in the season 2017–2018), the festival «Progetto Martha Argerich» at Lugano, the Lucerne Festival, and the Berliner Klavierfestival.
+In 2018 she established a new international piano festival at the Ivanovka estate jointly with the pianist Misha Dacic.